Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Crafting the Audio-Based UAP

 \subsection{Problem Formulation}

 Let $M$ be a DNN-based ASR model that receives audio samples as input and outputs a transcription of the audio file.
-For a dataset of audio samples $X$, we aim to find a UAP $\delta$ that fools the model when added to most samples in $X$.
+For a dataset of audio samples $X$, we aim to find a UAP $\delta$ that fools $M$ when added to most samples in $X$.
 Furthermore, to control the volume of the UAP, its amplitude (under $\ell_\infty$ norm) cannot exceed a given $\lambda$.
-Therefore, for dataset $X$ and amplitude constraint $\lambda$, we search for the following UAP $\delta$:
+Therefore, as done in~\cite{moosavi2017universal}, for dataset $X$ and amplitude constraint $\lambda$, we search for the following $\delta$: